flakhani-max/wp-test/HOW-TO-CREATE-PETITIONS.md

 1. Go to **Petitions** → **All Petitions**
 2. Hover over the petition and click **"Trash"**

+### Managing Categories
+1. Go to **Petitions** → **Categories**
+2. You can:
+   - Add new categories
+   - Edit existing categories
+   - Add descriptions (shown on category archive pages)
+   - Delete unused categories

 ### Viewing All Active Petitions
 - Go to **Petitions** → **All Petitions** in the admin
 - Or visit `https://your-site.run.app/petitions/` on the frontend
+- Filter by category in admin or visit category pages on frontend

 ## Technical Details